Damico-Williams/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+---Creates a session in memory to authorize a user on a site

+---JWT creates a token for the user to use with cookies to authorize a user

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+--hashes passwords multiple times

 3. How are unit tests different from integration and end-to-end testing.
+UNIT TEST: test small pieces of code
+INTEGRATION TEST: test those pieces of code together as a whole

 4. How _Test Driven Development_ changes the way we write applications and tests.

+--It helps you think through your requirments of your application

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.